-Applying for a mortgage these days, while not nearly as difficult in the past few years, still has challenges.
+Applying for a mortgage to purchase a new home in Georgetown TX these days, while not nearly as difficult in the past few years, still has challenges.
 While lending standards have loosened up a bit, the housing market has become more difficult for home buyers, with limited inventory and multiple offer situations.
 As a result, home buyers quickly discover they MUST be fully prepared when they commit to searching for their next home.

 What can you do to ensure your offer will be considered, while also receiving the lowest cost mortgage with best terms?
 Below are Top 10 Tips to consider when applying for a mortgage, to help make your next home buying experience more enjoyable - and hopefully result in a winning offer.

 Tip #1 - Keep all your bills current and pay on time!
 Every late payment damages your credit score - in fact according to the credit bureaus, payment histories are the top factor in credit scores.
 Your credit score directly impacts the interest rate on your future mortgage loan.
 The more late payments and delinquencies you have on your credit report, the higher your mortgage interest rate.
 The higher your interest rate, the higher your monthly mortgage payment.
 And the higher your monthly payment, the less home you can afford to purchase.
 If you do have credit issues, please find a local licensed mortgage originator to assist.
 Unlike "Big Banks," licensed mortgage professionals are much more likely to help get you on the right track, and be upfront and "direct" about the entire process.
 Why?
 Because mortgages are their primary business - and they must work to earn your business.